Cysharp/MemoryPack/README.md

 }
 ```

 In use-case, store old data (to file, to redis, etc...) and read to new schema is always ok.
-In RPC scenario, schema exists both client server, the client must be updated before the server.
+In the RPC scenario, schema exists both on the client and the server side, the client must be updated before the server.
 An updated client has no problem connecting to the old server but an old client can not connect to a new server.

 The next [Serialization info](#serialization-info) section shows how to check for schema changes, e.g., by CI, to prevent accidents.